alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 2. Select Data collection and modification.
 3. Select Data streams.
 4. Select your website stream.
-5. Check that automatic click tracking is enabled.
+5. Check that 'Enhanced measurement' contains 'Outbound clicks'.

 If this setting is not enabled, contact the property administrator.